Determining menu prices is crucial to keep in mind when wanting to succeed as a business.

 - Know how much food cost is incurred on each recipe.
 This gives you a clear view of how much you can earn per dish.

-- Understand how to properly price your dishes to achieve a target profit.
+- Understand how to correctly price your dishes to achieve a target profit.

-- Study the way your competitor price their dishes against an industry benchmark.
+- Study the way your competitor prices their dishes against an industry benchmark.

-- Find out each menu item’s profit margin and decide which ones to promote through suggestive selling and promotions.
+- Determine each menu item’s profit margin and decide which ones to promote through suggestive selling and promotions.

 Food Costing Tools

-- Standard Recipe: Costing based on a standard recipe makes it easy to compute food costs based on the servings that are needed
+- Standard Recipe: Costing based on a standard recipe makes it easy to guide kitchen staff or food preparation.
+It also helps to compute food costs based on the servings that are needed.
+It is a basis for food costing.

-- Up-to-Date Ingredient Costs: Current prices should be the basis of costing, thus the need to do a price check from time to time
+- Up-to-Date Ingredient Costs: Current prices should be the basis of costing, thus the need to do a price check on ingredients from time to time is necessary.

-- Recipe Cost Sheet: For recording data and all information about the recipe such as current unit cost, actual ingredient cost and cost per portion
+- Recipe Cost Sheet: For recording data and all information about the recipe, such as current unit cost, actual ingredient cost, and cost per portion.
+Knowing your recipe cost plays a significant role in your selling price and can help you in the future if you need to reduce a recipe cost due to the tracking.

 Calculating Recipe Cost